 Loeb keeps overall lead at Rally France

-Loeb won the first two stages ahead of Citroen teammate Mikko Hirvonen, but Jari-Matti Latvala of Finland took the next before the day's fourth stage was canceled for security reasons because of overcrowding.
+Loeb won the first two stages ahead of Citroen teammate Mikko Hirvonen.
+Jari-Matti Latvala of Finland took the next before the fourth stage was canceled because the large crowds raised security concerns.

-Loeb had a blip on stage five, finishing fifth, but won the next three to extend his overnight lead over Latvala to 29.7 seconds.
+Loeb finished fifth in the fifth stage but won the next three to extend his overnight lead over Latvala to 29.7 seconds.

-The Frenchman only needs to finish ahead of Hirvonen on Sunday's final day - featuring six stages - to guarantee the world crown.
+The Frenchman needs only to finish ahead of Hirvonen in Sunday's six-stage final day to guarantee the world crown.
 The Finn is in third place, 54 seconds behind Loeb.

 Solberg went off course into a vineyard in the first stage, ramming his Ford into a pylon.
 The concrete pylon dropped, just missing spectators who ran for cover.

 Copyright 2012 Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 SI Now: Adrian Peterson thinks Johnny Football is NFL Ready

 SI Now: Adrian Peterson on the Vikings' future at quarterback